nadrino/kotor-walkthrough/kotor/walkthrough/063_Manaan.md

     - Maybe we should do something about Tela. +3
     - [Persuade/Lie] We have her already.
 She may be spared if you talk. +2
         - If it fails go back -> reinject -> reinterogate

+- Leave toward the entrance of the hotel / embassy
+- Travel back to Ebon
+- Jolee (3/8)
+  - You mentioned something about your wife before?
+  - I don't want to pry, but...
+  - Is that why you went to Kashyyyk?
+  - Well...
+  - **What's this?
+Love advice from an old Jedi?**
+  - **Not even a Jedi?
+You mean not anymore, right?**
+  - You seem to have all the abilities of a Jedi...
+  - So what happened between you and your wife, then?

 [< Previous Page](062_Manaan.md)